 Research Papers/Scientific Investigation:

 - It is difficult to assign length because the depth of the research should guide the product; however, a research paper to fulfill the Honors Project must exceed the requirements of the Senior Research Paper.
-An expectation of 25 pages of text with additional Works Consulted/Cited pages and full documentation in MLA or APA format, depending on discipline, is appropriate.
+An expectation of 25 pages of text with additional Works Consulted/Cited pages and full documentation in APA format.

 - Students who plan to do research must adhere to Division standards regarding confidentiality and student participation.
-See the Honors Program Coordinator in your school for an explanation of these requirements.
+See the Honors Program Facilitator in your school for an explanation of these requirements.

 - The presentation of the research paper may necessitate the creation of additional visual props such as posters, PowerPoint, etc.